 Possession of Drug Paraphernalia in New Jersey

 If you are convicted of Possession of Drug Paraphernalia you will have a disorderly persons offense on your record.
-In addition, you can loss your license for a minimum of six months and a maximum two years.
+In addition, you can lose your license for a minimum of six months and a maximum two years.
 The maximum jail sentence for a disorderly persons offense is six months.
 Also, this charge can result with loss of employment and other unforeseen problems in your future.
-It is important that an experienced criminal defense attorney negotiates a plea deal for you, which could result with a reduction in penalties or possibly no record at all.

 Tara Breslow-Testa is a drug paraphernalia attorney serving Monmouth County who you want in your corner when charged with possession of drug paraphernalia.
 She understands the philosophy of the New Jersey courts, and can negotiate for Pre-Trial Intervention (PTI), Drug Court, conditional discharge or other tributaries - based on your past record, your presentation in court and the temper of the prosecutor and judges.

 Whether you’ve been arrested for possession a marijuana pipe or a heroin kit, Monmouth County drug paraphrenalia lawyer Tara Breslow-Testa is who you want in your corner when facing the music.

 For a free consultation, contact Tara Breslow-Testa at (732) 784-2880.